-- Countries with one salary range only need to fill in one table: SALARY RANGE A.

-- Countries with more than one salary ranges need to fill in SALARY RANGES A and B If neither of those ranges cover the largest proportion of school heads then SALARY RANGE C needs to be filled in as well.
+- Countries with one salary range only need to fill in one table: SALARY RANGE A. - Countries with more than one salary ranges need to fill in SALARY RANGES A and B If neither of those ranges cover the largest proportion of school heads then SALARY RANGE C needs to be filled in as well.

-3.12.2.1.
-Salary range A
+3.12.2.1 Salary range A

-- All countries must fill in SALARY RANGE A. Countries with more than one salary range associated to different types of school should report in this table the salary range with the lowest salaries.
+All countries must fill in SALARY RANGE A. Countries with more than one salary range associated to different types of school should report the salary range with the lowest salaries.
 Countries with one salary range only need to fill in one table: SALARY RANGE A.

-The first table requests information on the salary range for full-time fully qualified school heads in the reference year:
+The first part of this sub-section (rows A1 to AE) requests information on the salary range for full-time school heads in the reference year: